rajwindersxxx/bytebites/README.md

 ## 📌 Overview

 ByteBites is an interactive AI-powered recipe generator and meal planner.
-Users can input ingredients they have at home, and the system generates recipes using AI.
+Users can input ingredients they have at home, and the system generates recipes using AI or Api.
 Additionally, users can save meals, plan their week, and generate shopping lists based on their selections.
 The system also recommends ingredients based on upcoming scheduled recipes.

 ## 🎨 Design & UX